Semester in Jerusalem

 • GPS 306: Physical Settings of the Bible: ANTH, ARCH, BITH, GEOL

-• GPS 326: History of the Second Temple Period: ARCH, BITH
+• GPS 311: History of Ancient Israel: ARCH, BITH

 • GPS 403: Iconographic Art in Judaism and Early Christianity: ART

 ANTH majors/minors may earn up to 6 elective credits.
 Physical Settings fulfills the archaeology requirement for the Anthropology major.
-Society and Politics in the Holy Land can be applied towards the Anthropology major with department permission.
+Palestinian Society and Politics can be applied towards the Anthropology major with department permission.

-Physical Settings, Biblical Archaeology II, History of the Second Temple Period, or Cultural Backgrounds can count toward fulfilling the 6-hours of the elective block in the Archaeology major.
-Either Biblical Archaeology II or History of the Second Temple can count toward the core requirement curricular slot currently occupied by ARCH 345.
-Up to six hours can be drawn from Cultural Backgrounds, Hermeneutics of OT Texts, or The Parables of Jesus to count toward the interdisciplinary emphasis portion of the Archaeology major.
+Physical Settings, Biblical Archaeology I, or History of Ancient Israel can count toward fulfilling the 6-hours of the elective block in the Archaeology major.
+Up to six hours can be drawn from History of the Church in the East, Qumran and the Dead Sea Scrolls, or Readings in Biblical Hebrew to count toward the interdisciplinary emphasis portion of the Archaeology major.

 BITH majors/minors may earn up to 9 elective credits.
-Physical Settings of the Bible, Biblical Archeology II, History of the Second Temple, or Cultural Backgrounds count toward the archaeology requirement.
+Physical Settings of the Bible or Biblical Archeology I count toward the archaeology requirement; History of the Church in the East counts toward the theology requirement.

-History of the Second Temple Period may be applied towards the History major/minor with department approval (pending approval).
+History courses may be applied towards the History major/minor only with department approval.

 *Students under a catalog year prior to the 2023-24 undergraduate catalog should use the above chart as a guide; for those students, some courses do not automatically count toward a major or minor.
 Students may seek approval through the departmental recommendation process (documentation should be on file prior to the start of the program).